dotenv-org/dotenv-org.github.io/docs/integrations/heroku/sinatra.md

 Learn how to make Heroku, Sinatra, and Dotenv Vault work together.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

-## 1. Set up Sinatra app and require dotenv-vault for Heroku
+## Set up Sinatra and require dotenv-vault

 Set up your Sinatra app to work with Heroku and require [dotenv-vault](https://github.com/dotenv-org/dotenv-vault-ruby).
 Require it as early as possible in your sinatra application.